taylorg8900/tavern_proj_2/doc/player/hierarchical_state_machine/transitions.md

 Also, I think that right now if I structure it like that it really isn't capable of having sub Managers below the PlayerStateManager outside of the following:
 - Ground (idle, move)
- - I still think I can have the transitions from Ground to either Jump or Wall climb because we can have the check for those separate
+ - I still think I can have the transitions from Ground to either Jump or Wall climb because we can have the check for those above this sub Managet

 I can't have these groupings for at least the following reasons:
 - Jump (jump, side jump, reverse side jump)